 All of my newfound period confidence suddenly came crashing down when I realized my period was still there the next morning.
 It was my first day at a new job and I wanted to wear cute pants and my one pair of black jeans that didn’t have a hole in them were still covered in period blood.
 I didn’t want to wear a tampon, but honestly, I also didn’t want to bleed all over my light grey dressy pants.
 So I did the next best thing and wore a pantyliner.

 Weirdly enough, my period was almost non-existent on my third day.
 And I realized I probably could have gotten away with not wearing anything if I stuck to drinking enough water to pee every 30 minutes.
 I started to think that a lot of my period habits were more micromanaging than necessary and had more to with imagined worst-case-scenarios than the actual amount of blood my body produces.

 So here is the thing, would I do this again?
 Probably not for my entire period, but I definitely won’t be sleeping with a tampon anymore, just a pantyliner.
 And before you ask why I don’t just use a diva cup, I’ve tried, and I couldn’t do it.
 It was so painful trying to insert it.

-I’ll definitely be wearing a tampon when I plan on being at a bar or sitting in a movie theater, or at work, or sitting on a friend's couch.
-But since this experiment, I’ve reduced my tampon use by almost two thirds.
+I’ll definitely be wearing a tampon when I plan on being at a bar or sitting in a movie theatre, or at work, or sitting on a friend's couch.
+But since this experiment I’ve reduced my tampon use by almost two thirds.

-While I still wear one during my heavier flow days, I think if anything this was a good exercise in realizing that you don’t need a tampon all the time.
+While I still wear one during my heavier-flow days, I think if anything this was a good exercise in realizing you don’t need a tampon all the time.
 And that if accidents happen, honestly, who cares?